department-of-veterans-affairs/lighthouse-github-actions/README.md

-# Lighthouse Internal Developer Hub Github Actions
+# Lighthouse Hub Github Actions

-Github Actions that help teams use the Lighthouse Internal Developer Hub
+Github Actions that help teams use the Lighthouse Hub

 ## TechDocs Action

-This action creates a [Kubernetes Job](https://github.com/department-of-veterans-affairs/lighthouse-github-actions/blob/main/scripts/create-techdocs-job.sh) that will generate and publish your TechDocs for the Lighthouse Internal Developer Portal.
+This action creates a [Kubernetes Job](https://github.com/department-of-veterans-affairs/lighthouse-github-actions/blob/main/scripts/create-techdocs-job.sh) that will generate and publish your TechDocs for the Lighthouse Hub.

 ### Overview